mrpetro/OpenBreed/README.md

 DevEnv: MSVS 2017 (Community or compatible)

-Libraries: CS-SLD for graphics probably
+Libraries:
+OpenTK has been choosen for handling graphics, inputs and sounds.
+Visit https://opentk.net for more information.